-The Monitor's 23rd Quarterly Report states that the Monitor "continues to find that the PSB Commander is identifying and ensuring that corrections are made, and all documentation is completed in district cases that PSB reviews."
+The Monitor's 24th Quarterly Report states that the Monitor continues to find that, in most cases, PSB personnel are identifying and ensuring that corrections are made and all documentation is completed in those cases they review.
 In this reporting period, the Monitor found instances where PSB identified concerns with the district commander's approval of misconduct investigations.
 The PSB Commander forwarded these concerns to the Deputy Chiefs to address.
 Further, the Monitor found that many investigations are non-compliant when they leave the districts and they are subsequently returned by the PSB Commander for the correction of deficiencies.
-Lastly, the Monitor comments that PSB reviews allow district cases to be near or full compliance when they are finalized (see comments in Monitor's 23rd Quarterly Report, Paragraphs 32, 194, 211).
+Lastly, the Monitor comments that the PSB reviews allow district cases to be near or full compliance when they are finalized (see comments in Monitor's 24th Quarterly Report, Paragraphs 32, 194, 211).